(New: See the statement below by Rep. Smith about this resolution.)

 WHEREAS there is a revolving door between the Pentagon and defense contractors;

-WHEREAS according to Politico, “the United States still maintains nearly 800 military bases in more than 70 countries and territories abroad” ;
+WHEREAS according to David Vine, the United States still maintains nearly 800 military bases in more than 70 countries and territories abroad ;

-WHEREAS U.S. wars in Korea, Vietnam, Afghanistan, Iraq, Indonesia, Libya, Syria, South America and elsewhere killed millions of people, wasted trillions of dollars, created enemies, emboldened terrorists, and caused massive suffering, migration and consequent destabilization of societies;
+WHEREAS U.S. wars, and proxy wars, in Korea, Vietnam, Afghanistan, Iraq, Indonesia, Libya, Syria, Somalia, South America and elsewhere killed millions of people, wasted trillions of dollars, propped up brutal dictatorships, created enemies, and caused massive suffering, migration and consequent destabilization of societies;